LandonRieger/pySAGE/docs/source/index.rst

 pysagereader is a python reader for the SAGE II data.
-Data is imported in either an `xarray` data structure or a dictionary of numpy arrays.
+Data is imported in either an ``xarray`` data structure or a dictionary of numpy arrays.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    quickstart
+   options
    sage_variables